anenadic/committee-task-forces-templates/committee-charter-template.md

 ## Committee Charter: [Name of the Committee]

-(This is a committee charter template which can modified to suit your committee's needs.)
+(This is a committee charter template which you should copy and modify to suit your committee's needs.)

 Approval date: <br />
 Status: [active|not active] <br />